FCS 113. Drafting for Interior Design (3)

 FCS 308.
 Advanced Nutrition Micronutrients (3)

-Prerequisites: FCS 307 and CHEM 365/L: passing grade of “C” or better in each.
+Prerequisite: CHEM 365/L with a passing grade of “C” or better; Corequisite: FCS 307.
 The role of micronutrients, vitamins and minerals in human nutrition, including digestion, absorption, metabolism, and major biological, physiological and metabolic roles.
 Emphasis is placed on interactions and interrelationships of the nutrients at the organism and cellular levels.

 FCS 311.
 Interior Design II (3)